pingcap/docs-cn/system-variables.md

 > This variable is internally used in TiDB.
 You are not expected to use it.

 Internally, the TiDB parser transforms the `SET TRANSACTION ISOLATION LEVEL [READ COMMITTED| REPEATABLE READ | ...]` statements to `SET @@SESSION.TX_ISOLATION_ONE_SHOT = [READ COMMITTED| REPEATABLE READ | ...]`.

+### tx_read_ts

+- Scope: SESSION
+- Persists to cluster: No
+- Default value: `0`
+- In the Stale Read scenarios, this session variable is used to help record the Stable Read timestamp value.
+- This variable is used for the internal operation of TiDB.
+It is **NOT recommended** to set this variable.

+### txn_scope

+- Scope: SESSION
+- Persists to cluster: No
+- Default value: `global`
+- Value options: `global` and `local`
+- This variable is used to set whether the current session transaction is a global transaction or a local transaction.
+- This variable is used for the internal operation of TiDB.
+It is **NOT recommended** to set this variable.

 ### version